pbix/HA-solark-PV/README.md

 to provide a TCP/IP gateway to convert your RTU signal to Modbus TCP/IP.
 In my case I used an old OpenWRT capabile router with a USB connector on the back and installed the excellect mbusd package which you can read about here: https://github.com/3cky/mbusd

+If you want to use Modbus/RTU here is a simple hack until I get the UI worked out (or someone helps me with it).
+In the hub.py file, around line 39, comment the "ModbusTcpClient" open and uncomment the following line for "ModbusSerialClient" entering the name of your serial port (ie port="/dev/ttyUSB0").
+Then save the file, delete the component, restart home assistant and re-install the component.

 In the future I hope others will help me to enhance this page to provide more details on the wiring and alternate methods to get your modbus traffic into your Home Assistant.